critical-mistake/blah_with_Christoph/README.md

   * first quick overview of all paradigms (imperative {procedural/object-oriented} and declarative {functional/logic-oriented})
   * a language for each of those paradigms
 * at the end more deep dive into python and C++
-  * solve single problems and wrap up with implementing a useful project)
+  * solve single problems and wrap up with implementing a useful project

-## Session 1
+## Session 1 - Simple C

 * setup github
 * do some "pair programming" (switching every 5mins)